thomas-roos/meta-doorphone/README.md

-A yocto layer setup to build a sip based doorphone for Rasperry Pi 64 using linphone, usb-soundcard, camera and a button to start the call.
+A yocto layer setup to build a sip based doorphone for Rasperry Pi 64 using linphone, usb-soundcard, old (non libcamera ) cam and a button to start the call.
 Simple, but fully working.
 Using the new bitbake-setup approach.

 ## System Architecture